Ireland Felt Like A Fairytale Storybook

 Taxi drivers.

-Store owners.
+Shop owners.

-They feel like extensions of people’s living rooms.
+They feel like extensions of people’s homes.

 Live music.

-I wanted this to be exaggerated tourist propaganda.
+I wanted that to be a myth.

 It isn’t.